etrangere/pib/README.md

 ⚠️ All inputted information and selected buttons state is stored in db.json file inside PIB folder.

-1. Download PIB and place the pib folder in the root directory of your project.
+1. Download **PIB** and place the `pib` folder in your web project root (e.g., `/var/www/pib/` or `/var/www/project1/pib/`), ensuring your web server (e.g., Apache) is configured to serve files from that location — no special Apache configuration is needed.

    You can have multiple parallel PIB folders — each runs its own server instance on a unique port.

-2. To start PIB, open index.html in the pib folder from your project’s root directory using your preferred browser.
+2. To start PIB, go http://localhost/project1/pib in your prefered browser in the pib folder from your project’s root directory using your preferred browser.
 3. Choose "Configuration" in the top-right corner.
 Then, in the bottom-left section, find "Embedded Server" and click the "Start Server" button.
 After the server starts, select one of the available Agile methods.
 Once selected, the choice is locked.
 4. To add online resources such as URLs, PDFs, text files, CSVs, or other externally hosted files, copy the link and paste it into Configuration > Add Resource.
    Then select the display position (left or right panel), button color, name, and icon.